fridamariejoergensen/CSS_project/content/network-analysis.md

 When computing the communities, the split into communities depending on 'House' holds 8 different communities, respectively 'Gryffindor', 'Slytherin', 'Hufflepuff', 'Ravenclaw', 'Thunderbird', 'Pukwudgie' and 'Wampus'.
 This is a very small number of communities compared to the Louvain communities, of which there are 363.

 The modularity of the Louvain communities is clearly higher.
 A likely explaination for the low modularity of the house communities is that the 'Unknown' house is over-represented in the data set.
 The 'Unknown' house was assigned to any character without a house, meaning there is no guarantee that the characters in this house have any edges between them.
 They are likely less connected than the characters in the other houses.
 The 'Unknown' house is the largest community, and since the nodes within might be lowly connected it makes sense that the modularity is low.
+Furthermore, in our analysis of the mixing patterns just above we found that nodes of the same houses don't have a high tendency to mix.
+This also explains the poor community divison based on houses.

 <img src="/images/houses_communities.png"     />
 <i>Figure 3.
 Distribution of community sizes for both 'House' and Louvain splits.</i>¨